-One-month LIBOR is weighted average of weekly one-month LIBOR as reset each Tuesday for a Thursday effective date except for the Bank of America swap where the two London Banking Days are replaced by one London Banking Day.
+11 One-month LIBOR is weighted average of weekly one-month LIBOR as reset each Tuesday for a Thursday effective date.

 12 The 2009D-1 and 2010C-2 variable rate bonds are currently in a weekly mode, with interest rate resets each Wednesday for a Thursday effective date.
 The 2009D-2 variable rate bonds are currently in a daily mode.
 The 2009A variable rate bonds were in a weekly mode, with interest rate resets each Tuesday for a Wednesday effective date.
 The interest rate is the all-ion interest rate including bank facility costs.